symfony/symfony-docs/quick_tour/the_architecture.rst

 Understanding the Cache and Logs
 --------------------------------

 Symfony2 is probably one of the fastest full-stack frameworks around.
-But how can it be so fast if it parses and interprets tens of YAML and XML files for each request?
-This is partly due to its cache system.
+How can it be so fast if it parses and interprets tens of YAML and XML files for each request?
+The speed is partly due to its cache system.
 The application configuration is only parsed for the very first request and then compiled down to plain PHP code stored in the ``app/cache/`` directory.
 In the development environment, Symfony2 is smart enough to flush the cache when you change a